 Not every trip is about numbers.
-Being on the water, near water or simply just being wet at times leaves me feeling at peace.
-Having said that when a reel screams from a big fish peaceful isn’t the word anyone would use to describe the situation.
+For The Fishing Tragics, being on the water, near water or simply just being wet at times leaves me feeling at peace.
+Having said that, when a reel screams from a big fish, peaceful isn’t the word anyone would use to describe the situation.

-This particular day the Fish Whisperer was off doing family duties so The Padawan and I were by ourselves in the trusty Polycraft out on Lake Macquarie.
+This particular day we were by ourselves in the trusty Polycraft of out on Lake Macquarie.
 This body of water rivals my own for size.
 It takes a lifetime to find out that you really need to spend more time out on the water to get to know it.
-We were in the getting to know you mode and thought that trying some areas around the bottom end of the Lake system might prove interesting to say the least.
+We were in the getting to know you mode.
+The thought that trying some areas around the bottom end of the Lake system might prove interesting to say the least.
 Whether the fish came or didn’t wasn’t so much of an issue as being out in the boat.